 Another thing that's really important in encouraging co-operation is paying attention to what's important to a child.

-I can recall a boy I taught who'd had many behaviour problems with his previous teachers and often at home with his mum.
+I recall a boy I taught who'd had many behaviour problems with previous teachers, and often at home with his mum.

 But one day I had the good fortune to see him with his little brother; how kind and gentle he was with him.
 I could tell he adored him.

-It took probably ten to twenty seconds every day but it transformed this boy's world because he knew someone 'saw him' and knew what was important to him.
-His attitude to school and his education improved markedly.
+It took probably ten to twenty seconds every day but it transformed this boy's world because he knew someone 'saw him,' and knew what was important to him.
+His attitude to school and his education improved.
 And he became a really good kid.

 Creating Strength Based KidsCreating Strength Based Learners.
 Girls involved in science and technology.